-TRANSFER DART TO WAIST
+TRANSFER DART TO SIDE SEAM

 3. Cut up to, but not through, the pivot point.

 4. Close your side dart.
 It is at this point, if you cut out your dart in the beginning, you would simply pivot the pattern to close up the side dart.
 Here, I am closing the dart by folding it – bringing one leg over the other.
 This way, it keeps the side dart intact, and would make it easy to revert back to it if you ever wanted to.5.
 With paper placed underneath, re-position your dart point 1 1/8″ (3cm) below the apex, and redraw your dart legs.
 Tape in place.
 True your dart, and blend your lines.

 CREATE TWO DARTS

-You could also split your one large dart into two smaller darts – one still at the side, and one at the waist.
+You could also split your one large dart into two smaller darts – one still at the waist, and one at the side seam.
 It is the same concept as above, but you don’t move the entire dart… 1.
 Start the same way as above.
 Mark your apex 1 1/8” away from the dart point, and redraw your legs.

 2. Draw your slash line to the side and cut to (careful, not through!) the apex.
 This time you will need to cut out the waist dart.3.
 Pivot your pattern, until you have two (about even) darts.
 Place paper underneath and tape in place.

 CREATE DART CLUSTERS, OR MULTIPLE SMALLER DARTS

 Another option is the make multiple, smaller darts in the same area.
 You can also do as many darts as you want (2, 3, 4…).
 I’m going to show you 3.
 Not only could this help with the bust shape, it is also a pretty design element!
 You can see a finished garment with this variation here.
 OK, here’s how… 1.
 As usual, move your apex up 1 1/8” (3cm) above dart point.
 Redraw legs.

 2. Cut out and remove dart.

-3. Mark 1″ down on each dart leg.
-And then draw perpendicular guidelines, 1” out.
+3. Mark 1/2″ down on each dart leg.
+And then draw perpendicular guidelines, 1/2” out.

 5. Cut along these slash lines all the way to the apex.
 But, of course, be careful to cut just to the apex, not through.
 Place new paper underneath, spread so you have 3 equal darts, and tape in place.